Web Design Basics: Architecture, Layout And Purpose

 Mise-en-scene.
 Loosely defined, mise en scene is a French film term suggesting that visual cues are critical to conveying intended messages.
 With web design, the use of images and graphics is highly recommended to reinforce written messages.
 Visual reinforcements can be obvious, such as an image illustrating a paragraph, or a more subtle graphic that appeals to viewers subconsciously.
 Images and graphics also grab the user’s eye and break up long blocks of text.

 Responsive Design.
 Responsive design refers to websites that adapt to the plethora of devices on which they are viewed.
-Views from mobile devices such as smart phones and tablets are rapidly increasing and to be competitive, website must be easily viewed and accessed on those devices.
+Views from mobile devices such as smart phones and tablets are rapidly increasing and to be competitive, website design must be easily viewed and accessed on those devices.
 A call now button next to your phone number allows mobile viewers to easily call you.
 Similarly, a call to action button can be used to elicit a desired response, such as purchasing a membership or downloading an app.

 Search Bar.
 A search bar serves two key purposes.
 The obvious purpose is that it allows viewers to search for a specific page or topic and find that information quickly.
 The second, more subtle use is that it directly informs the webmaster or marketer what terms and topics users are interested in.
 That information can then be used to craft more relevant content and enhance a marketer’s SEO strategy.